-Students are permitted to receive an expense allowance from their cooperative education employer in the form of an honorarium.
+Students are permitted to receive an expense allowance from their Cooperative Education employer in the form of an honorarium.
+Honorariums are completely at the discretion of the employer.
 Employers are encouraged to assist in reimbursing students for any expenses incurred while at their work placement.